SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 default, which can be disabled with the [`CommandLineArgumentAttribute.IsLong`][] property (they must have either a short or a long name).

-I've also applied a name transformation to the argument names and value descriptions.
+We've also applied a name transformation to the argument names and value descriptions.
 In this case, they'll be transformed to "dash-case" (lower case, with a dash between every word).
 This saves you from having to give every argument a custom name if you want to use a different naming style.